babilonczyk/protein-similarity-api/README.md

 ---

-**The cmparison results may be inaccurate.
+**The comparison results may be inaccurate.
 The goal of the project was to learn FastAPI & integrate with ESM-2.
 Feel free to copy the code and use it as you want.**

 ---